Main Menu

 The first Lotto Plus 5 draw took place on Sunday 13th February 2011.

-Lotto Plus 5 is five daily draws for your main Lotto numbers commencing the day after the Lotto draw for an extra £1.
+Lotto Plus 5 was five daily draws for your main Lotto numbers commencing the day after the Lotto draw for an extra £1.

 Lotto Plus 5 draws take place between Lotto draw days - on Sundays, Mondays, Tuesdays, Thursdays, and Fridays and results are available from around 8pm.
 When you choose to play Lotto Plus 5, the five Lotto Plus 5 draws you're entered into are those starting the day after the main Lotto draw you've selected.

-Plus 5 your Saturday Lotto numbers and you'll be entered into five Lotto Plus 5 draws starting from Sunday onwards.
-Plus 5 your Wednesday Lotto numbers and you'll be entered into five Lotto Plus 5 draws starting from Thursday onwards.
-(Note that, if you Plus 5 BOTH your Saturday and Wednesday Lotto numbers on the same play slip, you'll be entered into five Lotto Plus 5 draws starting from the day after the next Lotto draw)
+Plus 5 your Saturday Lotto numbers were entered into five Lotto Plus 5 draws starting from Sunday onwards.
+Plus 5 your Wednesday Lotto numbers and you were entered into five Lotto Plus 5 draws starting from Thursday onwards.

 Match & Win Prize